Eilean nan Ròn

 Eilean nan Ròn (Gaelic for "island of the seals") or Roan Island is an island near Skerray, in the north of Sutherland, Scotland.
 An estimated 350 seal pups are born here annually.

 History

 Eilean nan Ròn was populated for many years.
 73 people lived there in 1881 and 30 in 1931 but it has been uninhabited since 1938.
 The final evacuation list contained nine people from the Mackay family – Christina Bella Mackay, Hector Sinclair Mackay, Jessie Ann Mackay, Willie John Mackay, Hugh Campbell Mackay, Donald Mackay, Ina Mackay, Chrissie Dolina Mackay and Christina Mackay.

 The ruins of a settlement can be seen from the Skerray and in the waist of the island, between Mol na Coinnle ("pebble beach of the candles") and Mol Mòr ("big pebble beach").

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Eilean nan Ròn in the years before the First World War.